-Registration for faculty consent courses opens the first day of registration and closes the second Wednesday at 5pm PT.
+Courses that require Faculty Consent will state as such in the course description.
+Registration for faculty consent courses opens the first day of each Early and General Registration period and closes the second Wednesday at 5pm PT.

-- Students will self-enroll for selected course and automatically be placed on the wait list. - Complete the required Faculty Consent Questionnaire.
+- 1. Students will self-enroll for the selected course by adding themselves to the automatic waitlist in Populi registration. - Students will complete the required Faculty Consent Questionnaire.
 This must be submitted by the second Wednesday, 5pm PT to be considered for faculty approval. - 3.
-Faculty will make their decisions the next day, Thursday by end of day.
+Faculty will make their decisions the next day, Thursday, by end of day.
 Faculty approval is a multi-criteria decision.
 Approved students will be enrolled and automatically notified by Populi. - 4.
 Please register for an alternative course as a backup.